sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 ...
 ```

-... with all the variations with/without, and with 1/10/1000 records tests using a simple loop.
+... with all the variations with/without, and with 1/10/1000 records tests using a simple loop, as with the Encoders benchmarks.

 Here are the results: